 Internet pioneers AOL and Yahoo may now be like the fruitcake no one wants to eat, but for new owner Apollo Global Management, the two companies are the most significant additions to its already impressive portfolio.

-On Monday, Apollo announced that it reached a deal with Verizon to purchase AOL and Yahoo for $5 billion.
-Verizon will keep a 10 percent share.
-The acquisition deal is a loss for Verizon, which bought both internet companies for over $4 billion each.
+In May 2021, Apollo announced that it had reached a deal with Verizon to purchase AOL and Yahoo for $5 billion.
+The deal allowed Verizon to keep a 10 percent share, although it was a loss for Verizon, which bought both internet companies for over $4 billion each.

 Who owns Apollo Global Management?

-As of March 31, before the Verizon deal, the company had about $461 billion assets under management.
+As of December 31, 2021, Apollo had roughly $498 billion in assets under management.
 Besides Chuck E. Cheese, Norwegian Cruise Lines, and craft retailer Michael’s, the firm also owns jewelry chain Claire’s, McGraw-Hill Education, CEVA Logistics, and The Venetian resort in Las Vegas.

 Who is Leon Black?

-If you aren’t familiar with Apollo, there is a good chance you are more familiar with its founders, especially Black, who recently stepped down from his role as CEO after news came out about his ties with convicted sex offender Jeffery Epstein.
+If you aren’t familiar with Apollo, there's a good chance you're more familiar with its founders, especially Black, who recently stepped down from his role as CEO after news came out about his ties with convicted sex offender Jeffery Epstein.

 Black allegedly paid Epstein $158 million between 2012 and 2017 for tax advice.
 Although the dealings weren’t illegal, just the relationship with Epstein forced Black to back away from the primary role at Apollo.
-He is still the chairman of the board.
+He's still the chairman of the board.

 Who is Joshua Harris?

 If you’re a sports fan, you are most likely familiar with Harris.
 Besides his dealings at Apollo, Harris also owns an NBA team, the Philadelphia 76ers, and the NHL's New Jersey Devils.
-He is also a general partner of the English football club Crystal Palace.
+He's also a general partner of the English football club Crystal Palace.